Colima: Education

 The state has 307 preschools, 510 primary schools, 131 middle schools and 57 high school and vocational level schools.
 Today, over 85% of the population finishes primary school.
 Just under 90% of those who start middle school finish.
 Over 91% of the population over the age of 15 is literate.
-However, only about 12% of the state's population has a university level education and 26% have not finished primary school or have had no schooling at all.
+About 12% of the population has a university level education and 26% less than primary.

 High school level education is available in all regions of the state, with just under sixty percent of those starting a program finishing it, with most that do not dropping out.

 The state system also has schools dedicated to special education, vocational training and early childhood centers for those needing various types of physical and educational therapy.
 Literacy programs for adults are handled by INEA and CONAFE.

-Higher education consists of a number of technological schools, universities and teachers’ colleges.
+Higher education consists of a number of technological schools, universities and teachers' colleges.
 Just over half of these are located in the city of Colima, with about 19% in Villa de Alvarez and eleven percent in Tecomán.
-Most technology related higher education is provided by the Instituto Tecnológico de Colima, with 76% of the students, followed by ITESM- Colima with 7.6% and Instituto Autónomo de Educación Superior de Tecomán with 16.2%.
+Most technology related higher education is provided by the Instituto Tecnológico de Colima, with 76% of the students, followed by ITESM-Colima with 7.6% and Instituto Autónomo de Educación Superior de Tecomán with 16.2%.
 Most of the general university education is provided by the University of Colima (over 93%) with the rest attending the Universidad Autónoma del Pacífico.
-The main teachers’ colleges are the Instituto Superior de Educación Normal de Colima and the Universidad Pedagógica Nacional.
+The main teachers' colleges are the Instituto Superior de Educación Normal de Colima and the Universidad Pedagógica Nacional.
 The main providers of post graduate education are the University of Colima and ITESM-Colima.

 The University of Colima was founded in 1940, following the educational philosophy of President Lázaro Cárdenas meant to provide higher education to the poorer classes.
 Today, the university offers high school level classes along with undergraduate and graduate degrees.
 Much of the institution's current size and offering is due to growth in the 1980s, and during that time its reputation in Mexico and abroad increased.
 Most of the university's majors are concentrated in agriculture, industry and commerce with aim of enhancing Colima's economy.

 The Instituto Tecnológico de Colima was founded in 1976 with three majors in engineering and business with the aim of providing an alternative education focusing on preparing students for industry and service markets.
 Since then it has added majors in biotechnology, computer science, mechatronics and architecture, offering six undergraduate degrees and one master's degree.